peidevs/OpenDataBookClub/_posts/2016-09-16-SEP-meetup.md

 This is a terrific opportunity to learn more about the options on the ballot, and the plebiscite itself.

-Please join us!
-Send an email to opendatapei@gmail.com or RSVP via our [MeetUp page](http://www.meetup.com/Open-Data-PEI/events/233915223/).
+Please join us Tuesday, Sept 27, 7 pm at the [StartupZone](http://twitter.com/startupzonepei).
+RSVP via email to opendatapei@gmail.com or our [MeetUp page](http://www.meetup.com/Open-Data-PEI/events/233915223/).

 ## Resources